Burt Presbyterian Church

 Rev. Harcourt Peter Charlton

-The sixth minister of Burt was Rev Harcourt Peter Charlton who was licenced in Monaghan and who had served 4 years in Connaught and was ordained in Tassagh on 16 November 1854.
+The sixth minister of Burt was Rev Harcourt Peter Charlton who was licenced in Monaghan and who had served 4 years in Connaught as a fluent Irish speaker and was ordained in Tassagh on 16 November 1854.
 He was installed in Burt by the Presbytery of Derry on 6th October 1858 and he also resided at Elagh Hall.
 On 30th January 1864 he married Jane eldest daughter of Henry Lyons Esq JP of Sligo in Sligo Presbyterian Church.
 It was during his ministry that the Rev Dr Cooke preached in Burt on 5th June 1862 at 12 noon.
 Admission to the church was by ticket only at a cost of 1 Shilling.
-A collection was taken up at this service for repairs to the Hall.
+A collection was taken up at this service for repairs to the Sunday School room.

 During his time in Burt Mr Charlton published The Irish Christian Treasury in Derry every month.